-First, the technicals.
+Before discussing the products, let’s discuss lactic acid.
 Lactic acid is an alpha hydroxy acid (AHA) that works as an exfoliant on the surface of your skin.
 While synthetically produced for products today, lactic acid was originally derived from sour milk.
 No wonder there are tales that Cleopatra bathed in milk!
 Luckily lactic acid treatments are much easier for us to use today.

 The lactic acid molecule is larger than other AHAs, so it doesn’t penetrate the skin as deeply.
-Lactic acid may be a good introduction to AHAs if you never used them before or may benefit those with sensitive or dry complexions.
+Lactic acid may be a good introduction to AHAs if you never used them before or may be beneficial if you have sensitive or dry skin.

-It is important to note that lactic acid and other AHAs make your skin more sensitive to the sun, so it is important to wear SPF, clothing and other means to protect your skin for seven days after using these products.
+It is important to note that lactic acid and other AHAs make your skin more sensitive to the sun, so it is important to wear a broad-spectrum SPF sunscreen to protect your skin for seven days after using these products.

 Fine lines and hyperpigmentation have become concerns for me, and this product went to work on both.
 No other product has given me such immediate results.
 This is due in part to the lactic acid which worked to slough away dead skin cells and plumped my skin, making it appear more radiant.
 I find that personally, my skin tolerates lactic acid better than other AHA’s.

-I did notice that the Captain Marvel edition of Good Genes has not irritated my skin as much as the original version, and I am still seeing great results, especially when I wake up in the morning after using it at night.
+I continue to see great results with this product, especially when I wake up in the morning after using it at night.
 Some days I wonder why my skin looks better and then I remember, oh right, I used Good Genes!
 The only drawback for me is the price.
 It is expensive, even if I use it every other night.